 Last night I attended a dynamic panel hosted by Legal Momentum on Women’s Economic Equality: The Next Frontier in Women’s Rights.
 The brilliant panelists duked it out, discussing the current economic situation, its impact on women, and in what directions we should be heading.

 (March 2006) Over the past decade, United Nations agencies have tracked women’s progress in critical areas identified by the 1995 United Nations Fourth World Conference on Women in Beijing .
-In 2000, the Re:Gender, formerly National Council for Research on Women, produced a report which, through statistics, mirrored these areas and provided a snapshot of the current status of women in the world.
+In 2000, Re:Gender produced a report which, through statistics, mirrored these areas and provided a snapshot of the current status of women in the world.
 In Spring 2006, the organization released a report that presents another snapshot, five years later – Gains and Gaps: A Look at the World's Women.

 We express profound gratitude to the institutions that provided funding for this report.